kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

   ("Deploying").
 Intermediate states may be indicated by setting the status of the condition to `Unknown`.

-  * For state transitions which take a long period of time (rule of thumb: > 1 minute), it is reasonable to treat the transition itself as an observed state.
+  * For state transitions which take a long period of time (e.g. more than 1 minute), it is reasonable to treat the transition itself as an observed state.
 In these cases, the Condition (such as "Resizing") itself should not be transient, and should instead be signalled using the